 The benefits of the Beaver Meadow is its short length, light weight and roll casting ability.
 The rod was designed to fish small streams for wild brook trout, but later we found that people had been looking for a rod like this to catch golden trout, cutthroat trout and even smallmouth bass; so although it is inspired by the Adirondack Brook Trout, it can in fact be used for just about anything.

 What we want you to know is that this rod blank is made for fun light weight fishing.
-The blank is an emerald green color or Spring Green Carbon Silica Hybrid and is very light and thin.
+The blank is an emerald green color or Spring Green.
+Both are the Carbon Silica Hybrid and are very light and thin.
 All beaver meadows are medium to slow so that they roll cast well.
 Bump up a line weight to slow the rod down, or to throw bigger streamers and double fly rigs.
-We sell most Beaver Meadows rated for a 2 weight with a #3 line.
+We sell most Beaver Meadows rated for a 2 weight or with a #3 weight line.
 That's why the 5 footer and 6'6" are called a 2-3.
 2 weight line for distance casting and 3 weight line for roll casting and chucking big flies.

-If you are looking for a special rod that will sit in the corner of your man cave waiting for the right day, this is it.
+If you are looking for a special rod that will sit in the corner of your fishing cave waiting for the right day, this is it.